BMO Capital Markets lifts B2Gold Corp. [BTG] price estimate. Who else is bullish?

 Sponsored

-A sum of 4372408 shares traded at recent session while its average daily volume was at 7.97M shares.
-B2Gold Corp. shares reached a high of $3.65 and dropped to a low of $3.52 until finishing in the latest session at $3.52.

-The one-year BTG stock forecast points to a potential upside of 28.6.
+Over the last 12 months, BTG stock rose by 8.11%.
+The one-year B2Gold Corp. stock forecast points to a potential upside of 26.83.
 The average equity rating for BTG stock is currently 1.70, trading closer to a bullish pattern in the stock market.

+The market cap for the stock reached $4.66 billion, with 1.29 billion shares outstanding and 1.28 billion shares in the current float.
+Compared to the average trading volume of 7.65M shares, BTG stock reached a trading volume of 7806868 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Guru’s Opinion on B2Gold Corp.
 [BTG]: